tarekziade/molotov/docs/source/index.rst

 To run the load script, you can provide its module name or its path.
-In the example below, the script is executed in quiet mode with 50 concurrent users for 60 seconds, and stops on the first failure:
+In the example below, the script is executed in quiet mode with 10 processes and 200 workers for 60 seconds.
+It stops on the first failure:

 .. code-block:: bash

-    $ molotov molotov/tests/example.py --statsd -w 50 -d 60 -qx
+    $ molotov molotov/tests/example.py -p 10 -w 200 -d 60 -qx

 Next steps